What to do when you receive a negative comment to your brand or to your influencers on social media?

-Quickly responding to negative comments/posts is not enough.
-What’s even more important is the tone of your reaction.
+Quick response is not always enough.
+Just as important is the tone of your reaction.
 You might be annoyed at some of the comments you read but don’t react emotionally with regretful attitude, stubbornness or swear words.
-Remember the first point; don’t panic and act on emotions.
+Remember the first point "Don’t panic or act on emotions".
 Choose proper and polite words carefully with a smiley icon at the end of your reply, letting them know that you are on top of their issues.

 If you have a team managing your company's social media accounts, you should train them how to be polite on social media.
 This helps in building a consistent image for your brand.

 In addition to responding in public, you can also send private message to the customer experiencing issues, and if deemed appropriate, offer a gift or a coupon as a compensation to show your gratefulness toward his/her contribution to the improvement of your brand.

 6. Don't try to win the argument

 What if someone is complaining about the quality of your product or bad experience on social media, but it turns out that the customer has done something against your instructions on how to use the product/service?
 Will you try to tell them that they are wrong and you are right?
 If you do that, even if the customer was actually at fault, you will lose him/her as a customer.
 So it’s just not worth it to try to win the argument while communicating with these customers.

 You can express your empathy to the mishap the customer has been going through, like "We are so sorry to hear that." or "We are sorry for the inconvenience.".
 Even though the customer caused the issue himself/ herself while using your product, he/she would appreciate if if you suggest some solutions rather than focus on pointing out that he/she has done something wrong.